 By following this information, you can ensure you are sharing content that resonates with your existing customers and followers.
 Make sure you encourage and regularly respond to comments and direct messages, to make customers feel valued and appreciated.
 This creates an ongoing relationship, rather than one-way communication.

-If you have built up a (GDPR compliant!) mailing list but you aren’t sending out emails, now is the time to start!
+If you have built up a (GDPR compliant!) mailing list but aren’t sending out emails, now’s the time to start!
 Come up with a system that works for you, and offers the customer value.
 This might be a monthly update email, including brand news, latest offers and promotions.

 If you are already using emails, use the analysis from step one to show what’s working and what isn’t.
 Maybe you’re emailing weekly when you don’t have much new information to share.
 If you notice a drop off in subscribers with a weekly mailshot, try moving to a monthly update.
 That way, when you do send an extra email with a new product launch or update it will feel more exciting than intrusive!